EduardGomezEscandell/mpi-wrapper-cxx/README.md

 ```
 .\configure.bat
 ```

-On linux, do:
+## Linux
 ```
 MPI_ENABLED=true bash configure.sh
 ```
-Set MPI_ENABLED to true or false to choose.
+Choose MPI_ENABLED between `true` or `false` to enable or disable compilation in MPI.
+Not that to compile with MPI you'll need to install package `mpich`.

 # Run
-To run it in a single rank, simply run the executable located inside of `bin`:
+Once compiled, you can run it with:
 ```Powershell
 .\bin\mpidemo.exe          # On windows
 ```